koajs/static-cache/README.md

 - You may optionally store the data in memory - it streams by default.
 - Caches the assets on initialization - you need to restart the process to update the assets.
 - Uses MD5 hash sum as an ETag.
+- Uses .gz files if present on disk, like nginx gzip_static module

 ## Installation